Kim Potter guilty of manslaughter in Daunte Wright death - NewsBreak

 “I cannot treat this case any differently than any other case,” she said.

 As Potter was led out of the courtroom in handcuffs, a man shouted “We love you Kim!”
 Outside the courthouse, meanwhile, a group of people chanted “Say his name!
 Daunte Wright.”
-Some held yellow signs that said “guilty” in large block letters.Expert: Kim Potter was not justified in using deadly force
+Some held yellow signs that said “guilty” in large block letters.Minnesota ex-cop will be charged in shooting of Daunte Wright

 Potter, who is white, shot and killed the 20-year-old Wright during an April 11 traffic stop in Brooklyn Center as she and other officers were trying to arrest him on an outstanding warrant for a weapons possession charge.
 The shooting happened at a time of high tension in the area, with former Minneapolis police officer Derek Chauvin standing trial just miles away for the killing of George Floyd.
 Potter resigned two days later.